 (i) The Group may be dissolved if deemed necessary by the members in a majority vote at a special meeting.
 Any assets or remaining funds after debts have been paid shall be returned to their providers or transferred to local charities or similar groups at the discretion of the Committee.

 This constitution was adopted at an AGM held at The Trafford Arms, Alderley Edge on .2nd November 2017 and signed by:

 Since our last judges’ visit we have progressed with the group’s organisation and structure and have put in place what we see as long-term and sustainable structures to take the group forward successfully for years to come.

 We now have a committee comprising of all volunteers with voting rights.
 All decisions made by the group are taken at our monthly committee meetings.
 We have agreed on a constitution and have voted in three officers of the committee, a Chair, Treasurer and Secretary.

 They are voted in by the committee for one year.
-At present the posts are held by Leslie Cox, Bev Chapman and Christine Munro respectively.
+At present the posts are held by Leslie Cox, Don Henderson and Christine Munro respectively.
 We have our own bank account through which the Treasurer handles all our income and expenditure.

 In May we have an AGM where a full statement of accounts is presented to the committee and where officers are elected.
 We think sound democratic structures and transparency will ensure our future as a voluntary group.

 Why not join in?
 Help us to create greener and cleaner spaces, help bring our community together, inspire young and old to grow!
 Whether its sprucing up the village streets and our park, helping on our Chorley Hall Lane Community allotment, litter picking or taking action for wildlife, you are very welcome.
 Every contribution is valued even its its just an hour from time to time.
 Working together we can achieve so much.